 - 2017 John McDonnell Program of the Year

-- 2013 National Coach of the Year
+- 2013 NCAA Indoor National Coach of the Year

 - 2013 John McDonnell Program of the Year

-- 18-time SEC Coach of the Year
+- 30-time SEC Coach of the Year

 One of the most phenomenal performances in the history of NCAA track and field came in 2016 from one of Bucknam’s Razorback leaders Jarrion Lawson.
-In an incredulous feat of athleticism Lawson captured three NCAA individual titles for the Razorbacks, completing the Jesse Owens triple with victories in the 100, 200 and long jump at the outdoor championship.
+In an incredulous feat of athleticism Lawson captured three NCAA individual titles for the Razorbacks, matching the Jesse Owens triple with victories in the 100, 200 and long jump at the outdoor championship.

 Entering the competition as the No. 1 ranked team in the nation, the Razorbacks did not disappoint the hometown crowd at the Randal Tyson Track Center as Arkansas scored 74 points and racked up 25 All-America honors at the meet.
-Two individuals captured NCAA titles and a collegiate record in the 4×400 relay added a third to the Razorbacks’ dominating performance.
+Two individuals captured NCAA titles and a collegiate record in the 4×400 relay added a third national title to the Razorbacks’ dominating performance.

 As the head coach, Bucknam’s charge is to look at the big picture and lead his team to championships, but that doesn’t deter him from his work with the Razorback distance crew.
-He has led the program to 142 marks that have etched themselves on Arkansas’ prestigious all-time top 10 lists including 12 school records since his arrival in 2008.
+He has led the program to 154 marks that have etched themselves on Arkansas’ prestigious all-time top 10 lists including 14 school records since his arrival in 2008.

-During his first season distance medley relay squad of Alex McClary, Ben Skidmore, Chris Bilbrew and Dorian Ulrey eclipsed an 11-year-old record, which had not even been close to being broken since it was set in 1998, at the UW Invitational when it ran 9:28.35.
+During his first season distance medley relay squad of Alex McClary, Ben Skidmore, Chris Bilbrew, and Dorian Ulrey eclipsed an 11-year-old record, which had not even been close to being broken since it was set in 1998, at the UW Invitational when it ran 9:28.35.
 The outdoor school record was set by Shawn Forrest, when he shattered the 10,000-meter mark with a time of 27:52.10 at the Payton Jordan Invitational.

 Ulrey’s three-year Arkansas career was one of the more celebrated in Razorback history as the Port Byron, Ill. native earned eight All-America honors, one NCAA Championship, seven SEC titles, two SEC Athlete of the Year awards and the league’s sportsmanship award.
 The lessons that Ulrey picked up in Fayetteville have served him well since he completed his eligibility as he continues to perform well professionally.

-Prior to taking over the Arkansas program, Bucknam was a well-respected head coach at Northern Iowa where he led his teams to 35 conference championships, two top-10 and six top-20 finishes at the NCAA Indoor and Outdoor Championships.
+Prior to taking over the Arkansas program, Bucknam was a well-respected head coach at Northern Iowa where he led his teams to 35 conference championships, two top-10, and six top-20 finishes at the NCAA Indoor and Outdoor Championships.
 He was named conference coach of the year 33 times while in Cedar Falls, Iowa, and coached three individual national champions and 34 All-Americans who earned a total of 85 honors.

 His time with the Panthers saw him lead the men’s program for 25 seasons and a combined track and field operation for the final 11 years.
 Bucknam’s career at Northern Iowa began as an assistant in 1979 before he assumed the head coaching job prior to the 1984 campaign.
 Along with his various conference coach of the year awards, Bucknam was also honored regionally for his acumen with nine USTFCCCA Midwest Region Coach of the Year honors.